Moviola: Usage

 The Moviola allowed editors to study individual shots in their cutting rooms, thus to determine more precisely where the best cut-point might be.
 The vertically oriented Moviolas were the standard for film editing in the United States until the 1970s, when horizontal flatbed editor systems became more common.

 Nevertheless, Moviolas continued to be used, albeit to a diminishing extent, into the 21st century.
 Michael Kahn received an Academy Award nomination for Best Film Editing in 2005 for his work on Steven Spielberg's Munich, which he edited with a Moviola, although by this time almost all editors had switched over to digital film editors (Kahn himself switched to digital editing for his later work).

-Awards
+Recognition

 Mark Serrurier accepted an Academy Award of Merit (Oscar statue) for himself and his father for the Moviola in 1979.

 There is a star on the Hollywood Walk of Fame for Mark Serrurier because of the Moviola's contribution to Motion Pictures.

+In 2024, a documentary film written by and starring film editor Walter Murch called Her Name Was Moviola premiered at Sheffield DocFest.
+The film features Murch in a reconstruction of a Moviola cutting room, and he demonstrates editing using footage from Mr. Turner.